EV Charging Glossary

 Level 1

 This is best suited for smaller battery sizes such as those in PHEVS (Petrol-hybrid electric vehicles) or when longer charging time is available.
-Plugs into a standard outlet 10km hour of range
+Plugs into a standard outlet providing 10km of range per hour of charge

 Level 2

 Level 2 chargers allow you to charge your electric car in just a few hours.
 A level 2 charger safely delivers AC power via a dedicated AC EV charger 3.6-22 kW of power.
-20-120km/hour of range
+20-120km of range per hour of charge

 Level 3